oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 The Power User Portal should allow the following operations:

-*   Attach/Detach only managed shared disks to a VM (through disks sub-tab).
+*   Attach/Detach only floating disks to a VM (through disks sub-tab).

        Note:
         For now, premissions for disk entities will *not* be supported.
-        Consequently, availabilty of disks will be deterimined by their type (i.e. users can attach only shared disks).
+        Consequently, availabilty of disks will be deterimined by their type (i.e. users can attach only floating disks).

 ##### Mockups